en-wl/wordlist/README.md

 rerun the merge command and the POS changes will be skipped as there is nothing to do.

+#### Comment handling

+When merging, existing group comments are treated as notes about lemma variants and may be dropped to avoid keeping stale commentary.
+In particular:

+- If multiple existing groups are merged together, existing group comments are cleared.
+- If the merge input provides complete lemma variant information for the group (so the existing lemma variant info is replaced), the existing group comment is cleared.

+If the merge input includes a new group comment, it replaces the existing one.

+New cluster comments replace existing ones under the same headword.

 ### Adjust file format